bigmlcom/bigmler/docs/index.rst

 --stack-level LEVEL         Level of the retried command in the stack --cross-validation-rate RATE    Fraction of the training data held out for Monte-Carlo cross-validation
+--number-of-evaluations NUMBER_OF_EVALUATIONS    Number of runs that will be used in cross-validation

 Content
 -------